erfan-mahdavi/erfan-mahdavi.github.io/README.md

 ---

 ## Completed Courses:
  -Machine Learning Specialization by Andrew Ng.
  -deep Learning Specialization by Andrew Ng.
  -Deep Learning Course from Resana, provided by the Learned Society of Electrical Engineering, Sharif University of Technology.
--Basic Python Course at Ferdowsi University of Mashhad.
+ -Basic Python Course from the college of Ferdowsi University of Mashhad.

 ---